 Australia |

-For the cost calculation, researchers took into account the cost of paid leave, as well as the cost of decreased productivity for those who still came to work.
+To calculate the cost, the researchers took into account the cost of paid leave, as well as the cost of reduced productivity for those who came to work.

-In total, Australian workers took 1.6 million days of leave to recover from alcohol consumption, generating a cost of around $450 million for businesses.
+In total, Australian workers took 1.6 million days off work to recover from alcohol consumption, costing companies around $450 million.

-Hangovers therefore cause a significant slowdown in business productivity, resulting in substantial monetary costs.
+The hangover therefore generates a significant slowdown in business productivity, with not inconsiderable monetary costs.

-Despite awareness of the impact of alcohol consumption on health and productivity, few are willing to give it up.
+Although there's a growing awareness of theimpact of alcohol consumption on health and productivity, few people want to give it up.
 That's why we created HANG-OVER to combine hedonism and performance.

 Institute of Alcohol Studies.
 (2020, October).
 The costs of alcohol to society.
 Retrieved from https://www.ias.org.uk/wp-content/uploads/2020/12/The-costs-of-alcohol-to-society.pdf